Munmud/CookieClicker-Auto-Gamer/README.md

 ## Installation Guide

 1. First Install Python and add its path to environment variable
+2. In command lind check if its path found by typing `python -V` or `python3 -V`
-2. From command line `pip install selenium`
+3. From command line `pip install selenium` or `pip3 install selenium` for python 3
-3. Download [Chrome Driver](https://chromedriver.chromium.org/downloads) and place it in the ` C:\Development\ ` directory
+4. Download [Chrome Driver](https://chromedriver.chromium.org/downloads) and place it in the ` C:\Development\ ` directory
-4. Execute this Code :)
+5. Execute main.py :)
+6. After a few seconds It shoud start automatically.

 ## Features Added